Camp Kara 2023

 Camp Kara 2023: July 7th-9th

 Event: Kara's 16th Annual Bereavement Camp: Camp Kara

 Dates: July 7th-9th, 2023

 Participant Age: Children & teens, ages 6-17

-Please note: Applications are reviewed in the order received and priority is given to new campers and those residing in the San Francisco Bay Area.
+Please note: Applications are reviewed in the order received and priority is given to new campers, those living in the San Francisco Bay Area, and those who have experienced a death in the 36 months prior to camp.
 Space is limited.
 Apply Early!

 General Information: For general questions, information or specific questions regarding the Camp Kara application, please contact us at email@example.com or call 650-321-5272.

 - Thomas & Ellen Hogue Family Foundation

 - Moca Foundation

 Individual, corporate and foundation sponsorship opportunities for in-kind donations and underwriting are available; contact Kara at (650) 321-5272 or make a donation online.